Benefits of Retail and Artificial Intelligence?

 Data Becomes Vital

-Retail is facing the process of transformation and introduction of data analysis and forecasting tools into business processes.
+Retail is undergoing a profound transformation, integrating data analysis and forecasting tools into everyday business processes.

 How Artificial Intelligence Helps Retailers

-And premium department store chain Neiman Marcus offers shoppers a mobile app with a visual search capability:
+Premium department-store chain Neiman Marcus offers a mobile app featuring visual search:

-- and the system will search for similar items in the store’s assortment.
+- and the system instantly finds matching products in the current assortment.

 Also read: